This Article Is About How To Structure Home Purchase With Land Contract

 Advantages For Home Seller With Land Contract Home Sales

-Home sellers that need repairs on their homes where an appraisal cannot meet the minimum condition requirements for someone to qualify for a mortgage can sell their home via land contract and have the home buyer do the work.
-The seller and buyer of the land contract purchase will negotiate a purchase price with a set interest rate and a term where the land contract home buyer has to qualify for a traditional mortgage loan and pay the land contract home seller off.
+Home sellers that need repairs on their homes where an appraisal cannot meet the minimum condition requirements for someone to qualify for a mortgage can sell their home via land contract.
+They can have the home buyer do the work.
+The seller and buyer of the land contract purchase will negotiate a purchase price with a set interest rate and a term.
+An exit will be discussed and worked on by the home buyer.
+Home Purchase With Land Contract are not long-term loans.
+They are bridge loans or often called a band-aid loans until the home buyer has time to prepare for an end loan.
+Once the contract homebuyer qualifies for a traditional loan they can pay the land contract home sellers.

 Risks On Land Contract Sales To Home Buyers

 Most land contract home sellers do not own their homes free and clear.
 They still have a mortgage with a mortgage lender.